lab-of-living-matter/freqent/freqent/tests/brussfield/README.md

 The simulations are run using a Gillespie algorithm, contained in the class in `brussfield_gillespie.py`.

-Below is an example, with outputs that will vary slightly from run to run due to random initial conditions
+Below is an example of how to run a simulation and calculate the entropy production rate.
+The simulation takes approximately **15 minutes** to run on a 2016 Macbook air.

 ```python
 import numpy as np